roundtableng/yarep/README.md

 **Stage 2: Leaderboard**

 When representatives register, we want to show them on this table to "sort-of" show the more progressive ones.

 Then we can have a slogan: *Is your representative on board?
-Ask why not*
+Ask why not* the link takes you to a page the user can send a

+- tweet
+- facebook post
+- email
+-
+introducing themselves as members of the constituency and the platform as a means for communication between the representatives and those they represent.

 **Notes**